SecureSECO/SearchSECOController/README.md

 The start command of the conrtoller can also be run using Docker.
 For this you need to have [Docker](https://docs.docker.com/get-docker/) installed.
 After this you can use the following command in the main folder to build the image:
 `docker build -t controller-image .`
 This will build the image for the container.
 After this you can use the following command to run the container:
+`docker run --name=controller-container --network=host -d --restart=always controller-image`
+This will start the container in detached mode and it will restart automatically.
+This is perfect for when you just want to start the worker node.
+If you want to see the console and be able to issue the stop command you should use the following command:
-`docker run --name=controller-container --network=host controller-image`
+`docker run --name=controller-container --network=host -i controller-image`

 # Dependencies